By Soji James, CPT, CSCS

 Balance in our physical and mental lives is something we all should strive to attain.
 It is the even distribution of weight enabling us to remain upright.
 While yoga flow sequences and martial arts can help us improve our balance, you don’t necessarily have to leave your house to better your body’s equilibrium.
 Incorporating movements such as single-leg stands, head rotations, and foot taps are all things you can do before hopping into the shower.
 As we become older, balance becomes more important for several reasons.
 When there is a problem with our balance, our likelihood of falling and obtaining diseases such as type 2 diabetes become more likely.

 Cardiovascular endurance denotes our body’s ability to keep up with our daily activities.
 Arguably, the heart is one of the most important organs in the body.
-Pumping approximately 55- 80 mL of blood per beat, it’s no wonder why we should pay special attention to this organ.
-A lack of cardiovascular endurance is dangerous; without it, we are at risk for diabetes, heart diseases, and strokes.
+Consider that it pumps approximately 55- 80 mL of blood per beat.
+With this in mind, it’s no wonder why we should pay special attention to this organ.
+Consequently, a lack of cardiovascular endurance is dangerous; without it, we are at risk for diabetes, heart diseases, and strokes.
 Luckily for us, we can also improve our cardiovascular endurance by eating foods such as fish, nuts, berries, seeds, legumes, and oats.
 We can also add specific exercises into our lifestyles.
 Try fun cardio workouts like biking, running, and swimming to improve this component of physical fitness.

 When most people think about physical fitness, coordination usually is not the first thing that comes to mind.
 Coordination is the ability to use different parts of the body together smoothly and efficiently.
 Partaking in activities such as juggling, hopping on each of your legs, and planking can help you improve your coordination.